- WMF at 50

 WHY IT MATTERS

 Angkor Wat is perhaps the most famous of the temples in the Angkor Archaeological Park and the Churning of the Sea of Milk represents a crowning achievement of Khmer artistry.
 Projects such as the roof conservation work demonstrate that all monumental complexes must be looked after by a wide range of specialists and all components must be taken into consideration.
 The building, the roof, and sculpture together give Angkor Wat its special character and the conservation and stewardship of the site must look at the entire range of materials and conservation challenges.
-Visitors and worshippers enjoy the experience of coming to Angkor because all these elements have been preserved in their original setting.
+Visitors and worshipers enjoy the experience of coming to Angkor because all these elements have been preserved in their original setting.
 WMF, APSARA Authority, and the many professionals working together at the site demonstrate that conservation is a collective activity.

 World Monuments Fund and UNESCO World Heritage Sites